zfox23/Spatial-Audio-API-Examples/experiments/web/space-inspector/README.md

 - Q/E keys control straffing left or right aka the X coordinate of the user position
 - Space/C keys control translating up or down aka the Y coordinate of the user position
 - A/D or Arrow Left/Right control rotation left or right aka the Yaw angle of the user orientation
-- Mouse move with right button down controls the orietnation of the camera and the user -- In 1st person: Both Camera and User orietnation are the same -- In 3rd person: Only the Yaw of the User is affected -- Pressing Shift
+- Mouse move with right button down controls the orientation of the camera and the user
+    - In 1st person: Both Camera and User orietnation are the same
+    - In 3rd person: Only the Yaw of the User is affected

 # Inspect
-- Select any Player with a mouse left click to display the inspector view and inspect their attributes as updated by the server.
+Select any Player with a mouse left click to display the inspector view and inspect their attributes as updated by the server.
-- The color and the name of the users is assigned randomly
+The color and the name of the users is assigned randomly

+My own user data as created locally can be observed from the status bar.
+U key show/hide the status bar.